fistfulofyen/biometric_security_system/README.txt

-pip3 install cvzone              #detect the distance between face and camera pip3 install mediapipe           #detect the distance between face and camera pip3 install spacy               #used to extract person name from user speech input python -m spacy download en_core_web_sm   #used to extract person name from user speech input
+pip3 install cvzone              #detect the distance between face and camera pip3 install mediapipe           #detect the distance between face and camera pip3 install spacy               #used to extract person name from user speech input pip3 install pyserial            #using python to control arduino board python -m spacy download en_core_web_sm   #used to extract person name from user speech input